Vyral/base-template/_posts/2020-05-12-understanding-our-rapidly-changing-market.md

 {% include youtube.html %}

-*Sellers in our market have one simple question: What’s next?
-Here’s how to find the right path forward in this uncertain time.*
+<p style="text-align: center;"><em>Sellers in our market have one simple question: What’s next?
+Here’s how to find the right path forward in this uncertain time.</em></p>

 It’s only natural that I’m fielding more questions about the general state of the market with each passing day.
 So much has happened in such a short time, and **guidelines for lending are changing almost daily.** Interest rates have at least steadied and now hover around the lower 3% range.&nbsp;